kgryte/pranav-qs-blog/README.md

 const A = [1, 2, 3, 4, 5, 6];
 const B = [0, 0, 0, 0, 0, 0];

-copy(3, 2, A, 3, 1, 0, B, 3, 1, 0);
+copy(3, 2, A, 2, 1, 0, B, 2, 1, 0);
 ```

-Notice that, in the latter scenario, we fail to access elements in sequential order within the innermost loop.
-Instead, the array index "pointers" repeatedly skip ahead before returning to earlier elements in linear memory.
+Notice that, in the latter scenario, we fail to access elements in sequential order within the innermost loop, as `da0` is `2` and `da1` is `-5` and similarly for `db0` and `db1`.
+Instead, the array index "pointers" repeatedly skip ahead before returning to earlier elements in linear memory, with `ia = {0, 2, 4, 1, 3, 5}` and `ib` the same.
 In Figure 3, we show the performance impact of non-sequential access.

 TODO: insert chart